ManUnit/ThaiBahtRealValueDigitalMoney-TDM61-B/README.md

-such as Digital money auditor , money issuer after deployed balances going to be 0 value , The governor of Thai Nation Bank and Prime Minister of finance of Thai have to approve to relase issuer officer and money auditor change bill money to digital coin and also added control function sender and receiver must be registor there address to user list before if not the transfer function going to prevent transactions
+such as Digital money auditor , money issuer after deployed balances going to be 0 value , The governor of Thai Nation Bank and Prime Minister of finance of Thai have to approve to relase issuer officer and money auditor change bill money to digital coin and also added control function sender and receiver have to registored there address to user list before if not the transfer function  going to prevent transactions of them

+Anan Paenthongkham
+15/07/2018